sherry-kaikai/sherry-kaikai/README.md

-- 👋 Hi, I’m sherry @SDU
+- 👋 Hi, I’m kk @sophgo
 - 👀 I’m interested in running,climbing,and other outdoor sports.
-- 🌱 I’m currently learning in sdu university.
+- 🌱 I was study at sdu university.Now work at sophgo.
-- 💞️ ……?

 - 📫 How to reach me? well, write to lujingyu_sherry@163.com

 <!---